ergochat/ergo/docs/MANUAL.md

 However, there are some differences between how Oragono handles accounts and how most other servers do.
 Some of these differences are that:

-- In Oragono, account names are completely unrelated to nicknames (for now).
+- In Oragono, account names are completely unrelated to nicknames.
-- In Oragono, there's no nickname ownership (yet).
+- In Oragono, there's no nickname ownership unless you configure a config section.
-- In Oragono, you can't use `NickServ` to register an account (yet).
-- In Oragono, you can't use `NickServ` to login (yet).

 With nickname ownership and account names, on most IRC servers your nickname and your account name are one and the same thing.
 This isn't the case with Oragono.
-When using Oragono, your nickname and account name are totally unrelated, and there's no way to actually own a nickname (so no `NickServ GHOST` and similar).
-However, we do want to make this configurable in the future, so you'll be able to own nicknames if it's enabled in the server config.
+When using Oragono, your nickname and account name are totally unrelated.
+However, you can enable nickname ownership with the `nick-reservation` section in the config.

-With most IRC servers, you use `/NS REGISTER`, or otherwise contact `NickServ` to register an account.
-On Oragono, you can't register an account through `NickServ` (yet).
 These are the two ways you can register an account:

     /QUOTE ACC REGISTER <username> * passphrase :<password>
+    /NS REGISTER <username> <password>

 This is the way to go if you want to use a regular password. `<username>` and `<password>` are your username and password, respectively (make sure the leave that one `:` before your actual password!).

     /QUOTE ACC REGISTER <username> * certfp *
+    /NS REGISTER <username>

-If you want to use a TLS client certificate to authenticate (`SASL CERTFP`), then you can use this method to do so.
+If you want to use a TLS client certificate to authenticate (`SASL CERTFP`), then you can use the above method to do so.
 If you're not sure what this is, don't worry – just use the above password method to register an account.

-Once you've registered, you'll need to setup SASL to login (we're going to write `NickServ IDENTIFY` support, but it's not there yet).
+Once you've registered, you'll need to setup SASL to login (or use NickServ IDENTIFY).
 One of the more complete SASL instruction pages is Freenode's page [here](https://freenode.net/kb/answer/sasl).
 Open up that page, find your IRC client and then setup SASL with your chosen username and password!

 ## Channel Registration